 Required Steps in the Application Process

-- Review our Admission Cycle Instructions [pdf]
+- Review our Admission Requirements.

 This checklist can help you gather the right materials as you prepare your application.
 The application fee is submitted directly to PharmCAS when you submit your application.

 PharmCAS will not process an application until the application is complete, the application fee is paid, and ALL official transcripts are received.
 Processing can take several weeks after all required materials are received by PharmCAS.
 You can login to PharmCAS and check the status of your application at any time.